eshikafe/ar-ngc/README.md

 Please feel free to contribute via a pull request or [Issues](https://github.com/eshikafe/ngc/issues)

 Support required:
-- Design specification for each VNF.
+- Design specification for each CNF.
+- Architectural design of the UPF.
+- 5G CNF implementation in Go.
-- VNF implementation in Golang/Erlang/Rust.
+- Common services implementation in Go.